AntonKrug/portableDebianBuild/README.md

 [jessie 64bit ISO](https://cdimage.debian.org/cdimage/archive/6.0.10/amd64/iso-dvd/)

 ## VirtualBox Settings compatible with vagrant
 Create machine with few GB of ram and few cores (later it can be increased).
+The idea is making the first image less resource demanding and generic, and after publishing the image then increasing to the full extend.
+The inner script do detect  how many threads are allocated to the VM and they do increase the build speeds.
+If the user is not interested in the vagrant publishing, then the large VM can be generated right now.
-* Enable I/O APIC
+* Enable I/O APIC - for to support multicore systems
 * Disable audio
-* Disable USB
+* Disable USB - not needed with vagrant (but might be needed for the GUI mouse to be usable)
 * Disable floppy drive
 * For HDD storage use **VMDK** format around 60GB of size
 * For networking use NAT, but in advanced add **portforwaring** (Name:SSH hostPort:2222 guestPort:22)